mrucker/kpirl-kla/README.md

 	* policy_value -- uses monte carlo methods to estimate the expected value of a policy
 	* reward_index -- the index of the random reward (used to compare policies directly across algorithms)

-The following statistics are implemented:
+The following `to-statistics` are implemented:

 	* avg -- the average of all attributes grouped by algorithm and policy iteration (meaningless for index attributes)
 	* med -- the average of all attributes grouped by algorithm and policy iteration (meaningless for index attributes)
 	* SEM -- the standard error of the mean (i.e., sqrt([Var of attribute]/[reward count])) (meaningless for index attributes)

-The following outputs are implemented:
+The following `to-output` are implemented:

 	* attributes_to_file -- writes a flat CSV file with all selected attributes, ignoring any desired statistics
 	* statistics_to_screen -- writes a flat CSV with all selected statistics of the selected attributes